Identity (Zee album)

-Identity is the only album by Zee, a short-lived side project of Pink Floyd keyboardist Rick Wright, a duo partnership consisting of Wright and Dave Harris of New Romantic outfit Fashion, released in 1984.
-Wright later stated that he felt Identity was an "experimental mistake" that should never have been released.
+Identity is the only album by Zee, a short-lived side project of Pink Floyd keyboardist Rick Wright, a duo partnership consisting of Wright and Dave Harris of new wave band Fashion, released in 1984.
 The album was written and produced by Wright and Harris and all the lyrics were penned by Harris.

 The album makes heavy use of the Fairlight CMI, a musical synthesizer popularized in the 1980s.
 This creates a very electronic sound that persists through every track.

 "Confusion" was released as a single with "Eyes of a Gypsy" as the B-side.

-In 2019, the album was reissued with bonus tracks and a new cover art.
+The album was reissued with bonus tracks and new cover art in 2019.
+Despite deceptive packaging suggesting otherwise, all previous CD issues of the album to this had been unauthorized and unofficial.